So why is the SmartThings App migration starting now?

 Using the New SmartThings App

-A good example of this is Life 360 As a connected service.
-If you don’t already have it connected, it is not going to show up in the new application and you can’t start the connection process to that service with the new Samsung SmartThings Application.
+A good example of this is Life 360 as a connected service.
+If you don’t already have it connected, it is not going to show up in the new application and you can’t start the connection process with the new Samsung SmartThings Application.
 At least not yet.

 Switch over Virtual Devices to Virtual Switches